RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-28-an-environment-of-respect-3rd-iteration.markdown

 comments: true
 categories: [ Community ]
 ---
 Last week, [Coraline Emhke](https://twitter.com/bantik) and [Liz Abbinante](https://twitter.com/feministy) met with three members of the WindyCityRails organizer team: [Kevin Zolkiewicz](https://twitter.com/zolk), [Alonda McCree](https://twitter.com/themccreefiles), and me.
 Good dialog.
-An early draft of the results can be seen in [this gist](https://gist.github.com/zolk/5cc69240250d43a25522).
+End result: The updated [WindyCityRails Code of Conduct](http://www.windycityrails.org/code-of-conduct/).
 <!--more-->
 Harassment is a serious issue, and a 140-character tweet will not do the discussion justice.
 Therefore, the ChicagoRuby organizers have created multiple communication channels for this issue: